intersystems-dach/VSCode-ObjectScript-HowTo/Chapters/GettingStartedWithVSCode.md

 ## Color Theme

 You can customize the appearance of the Visual Studio Code interface to your needs.
-Navigate to the *Manage* tap in the Activity Bar and select `Color Theme`.
-There you can choose from a preinstalled Color Theme or install a new Color Theme with `+ Browse Additional Color Themes...`
+Navigate to `File > Preferences > Color Theme` there you can choose from a preinstalled Color Theme or install a new Color Theme with `+ Browse Additional Color Themes...`

 ---